-This Black Widow Margarita, aka Blackberry Margarita, is a dark colored drink that’s the perfect sipper for a creepy Halloween.
+This Blackberry Margarita, aka Black Widow Drink, is a dark-colored drink that's the perfect sipper for a creepy Halloween.
 Flavored with Chambord and muddled blackberries, it has all the wonderfully tart flavors of a standard margarita with a berry twist.
 Go ahead, grab one, I dare ya!

-Putting a black or red salt or sugar, if you like it sweeter, rim on the glass just finishes it off with style.
-Of course, maybe a few chips of dry ice in the glass and a little fog action would up the drink to spectacular!
+Putting a red or black margarita salt or sugar rim on the glass just finishes this blackberry Halloween cocktail off with style. (see recipe notes for the how-to) Of course, maybe a few chips of dry ice in the glass and a little fog action would up the drink to spectacular!

 - In a cocktail shaker, muddle blackberries. (photo 1)

 - Pour in tequila. (photo 2)

 - Followed by Chambord. (photo 3)

 - Add more lovely dark color with either pomegranate juice or cranberry juice. (photo 4)